 - 2.10.2 Operating theatre complexes require a dedicated recovery unit.
 This unit should be located in the operating theatre department and should be separate from the department's admission area.
 It should have a separate access for transfer of patients to the ward. - 2.10.3 The size, design and facilities of the recovery unit must meet the Department of Health and Social Care guidelines. - 2.10.5 Oxygen and suction should be present in every recovery bay and ideally delivered by pipeline. - 2.10.12 Capnography, pulse oximetry and non-invasive blood pressure monitoring should be available until the patient is fully recovered from general anaesthesia.
-An electrocardiograph, nerve stimulator, thermometer and glucometer should also be readily available. - 7.1.5 Patients recovering from anaesthesia or sedation in an isolated unit should receive the same standard of care as that required in an operating theatre post-anaesthetic care unit (PACU).
-For major vascular surgery, transfer to the main PACU by appropriately trained personnel may be required. - 7.2.27 Patients should be appropriately monitored during their recovery. - 7.3.33 Standards for monitoring and recovery are stipulated by the Association of Anaesthetists and should be adhered to for all ECT cases. - 9.1.26 Those requiring postoperative recovery care should receive the same standard of care as the non-obstetric postoperative population.
+An electrocardiograph, nerve stimulator, thermometer and glucometer should also be readily available. - 7.1.5 Patients recovering from anaesthesia or all depths of sedation including mild sedation n a non-theatre environment should receive the same standard of care as that required in an operating theatre. - 7.2.28 Patients should be appropriately monitored by trained staff during their recovery from anaesthesia or sedation. - 7.3.49 Recommendations for standards of monitoring during anaesthesia and recovery are stipulated by the Association of Anaesthetists and should be adhered to for all patients undergoing ECT.

+9.1.26 Those requiring postoperative recovery care should receive the same standard of care as the non-obstetric postoperative population.